+A fourth external barrier is what many consider discriminatory and/or racist practices against women, Black and Caribbean scholars.
 In 1974, for example, Moore and Wagstaff surveyed over 3,000 Black women scholars working with or in predominantly white institutions.
-Moore and Wagstaff found that 95 percent of all Black respondents reported some discriminatory activity by persons within their institutions.
+Moore and Wagstaff (1974) found that 95% of all Black respondents reported some discriminatory activity by persons within their institutions.
 Black professionals from two-year colleges have reported similar experiences.
-A 1995 study (Singh, Robinson, and Williams-Green) of black academics examined gender differences as perceived by Black faculty and found that women faced additional challenges such as racism and discrimination.
-The study focused on tenure, institutional climate, professional life and promotion and revealed that women who were less satisfied with their careers were subjected to negative treatment and often felt isolated.
+A 1995 study (Singh, Robinson, & Williams-Green, 1995) of Black academics examined gender differences as perceived by Black faculty and found that women faced additional challenges such as racism and discrimination.
+The study focused on tenure, institutional climate, professional life and promotion and revealed that women were less satisfied with their careers, were subjected to negative treatment and often felt isolated.

 According to Clark and Corcoran (1986) many female academics suffer from the "accumulated disadvantage," and whereas others term it "on sex discrimination" in the workplace.
 Regardless of its name, it is apparent that there must be some type of ongoing social control that maintains differences in performance, opportunities and rewards.
-Clark and Corcoran describe a "Salieri effect," whereby women as assessed by a dominant core group of men and often failed to "measure up" because of their social status in the department.
-The result is less overtly discriminatory as it is insidious because while it allows women to enter the academy, it severely limits opportunities for development and advancement.
+Clark and Corcoran (1986) describe a "Salieri effect," whereby women were assessed by a dominant core group of men and often failed to "measure up" because of their social status in the department.
+The result is less overtly discriminatory as it is insidious because while it allows women to enter the academy, it also severely limits opportunities for development and advancement.